sneakyweasel/GameOfFire/README.md

 # Game of Fire

+You have an infinite plane on which you place square tiles.
+One at a time, you add new tiles randomly such that each new tile shares at least one edge with a previously placed tile.
+The probability of a tile being placed in any given location is proportional to the number of edges of previously placed tiles that border that location.

-## Problem 3 of the Conway QuantaMagazine tribute
+## Conway QuantaMagazine tribute

 - I wrote this as a tribute to Conway.
+[QuantaMagazine](https://www.quantamagazine.org/three-math-puzzles-inspired-by-john-horton-conway-20201015/#comments)
+- Inspired by [ljee](https://github.com/Ijee) game of life implementation.

 ## Project setup